 Dr. Norman Francis

-n the fall of 2002, at the age of 71, Dr. Norman Francis, president of Xavier University, guided the school to a record enrollment of over 4,000 students, more than doubling enrollment in less than 20 years.
+At age 71, Dr. Norman Francis led Xavier University to a record enrollment of over 4,000 students, more than doubling its size in under 20 years.

 Harold Meynier